-From a climatic point of view, the market gardening areas of southern Benin are under the influence of the sub-equatorial climate, of the Guinean type, characterised by four more or less marked seasons of unequal duration (Boko 1988), namely: a long dry season from mid-November to mid-March, a great rainy season from
+From a climatic point of view, the market gardening areas of southern Benin are under the influence of the sub-equatorial climate, of the Guinean type, characterised by four more or less marked seasons of unequal duration (Boko 1988), namely: a long dry season from mid-November to mid-March, a great rainy season from mid-March to mid-July, a small dry season from mid-July to mid-September and a short rainy season from mid-September to mid-November.

 Rainfall is relatively high, averaging 1200 mm per year.
-The rainfall regime is bimodal, with peaks observed in the months of June and October respectively for both rainy seasons.
-The average temperature is 27°C, varying from 24 to 30°C in the rainy season and from 23 to 33°C in the dry season.
-The differences between the hottest and the coldest month do not exceed 4°C. The monthly relative humidity varies between 75 and 90%.
+The rainfall regime is bimodal, with peaks observed in the months of June and October, respectively, for both rainy seasons.
+The average temperature is 27 °C, varying from 24 to 30 °C in the rainy season and from 23 to 33 °C in the dry season.
+The differences between the hottest and the coldest month do not exceed 4 °C. The monthly relative humidity varies between 75 and 90%.

-From a geological and pedological point of view, the market gardening perimeters of southern Benin are located on the coastal sedimentary basin which is situated on the edge of the Atlantic Ocean and groups together two topographical sub-units: the coastal plain and the "terre de barre" -ferrallitic, slightly desaturated clayey-sandy soils (Azontondé 1993)- plateaux south of the Lama depression.
+From a geological and pedological point of view, the market gardening perimeters of southern Benin are located on the coastal sedimentary basin which is situated on the edge of the Atlantic Ocean and groups together two topographical subunits: the coastal plain and the "terre de barre" -ferrallitic, slightly desaturated clayey-sandy soils (Azontondé 1993) plateaux south of the Lama depression.
 The dominant soils for market gardening are found in the coastal plain and are sandy soils called raw mineral soils, consisting of fine sands, low in organic matter, highly permeable and well drained.

-The dominant soils in southern Benin are sandy, moderately acid, and feature low contents of organic matter (Table 1).
+The dominant soils in southern Benin are sandy, moderately acid and feature low contents of organic matter (Table 1).